laurorual/Fix-WiFi-Dongle-ArkOS/README.md

 By using this script, you can fix your dongle on your device by just copying a single file to your SD and running it!

+Thanks for the user mr.yoritoshi for testing the script and seeing if it works!

 # INSTRUCTIONS

 1. Download the "setup_usb_modeswitch.sh" from the releases tab, and copy it to the "tools" folder of your microSD card.